List of Detroit Red Wings award winners: Retired numbers

-The Detroit Red Wings have retired eight numbers, which means that no player can use those uniform numbers again while part of the team.
+The Detroit Red Wings have retired nine numbers, which means that no player can use those uniform numbers again while part of the team.
 All of those players have been inducted into the Hockey Hall of Fame.
-The most recently retired number is that of Red Kelly, whose number was retired on February 1, 2019.
+The most recently retired number is that of Sergei Fedorov, whose number was retired on January 12, 2026.

 The Red Wings have also made the number 6 of Larry Aurie and the number 16 of Vladimir Konstantinov no longer available for issue.
 However, the numbers are not considered to be officially retired.
 Although Aurie's uniform was retired in 1938 by James E. Norris, current team owner Mike Ilitch does not consider the number to be retired.
-Konstantinov's number has not been issued to any player since he was permanently disabled in a vehicle accident after the 1997 Stanley Cup Finals.
+Konstantinov's number has not been issued to any player since he was permanently disabled in a vehicle accident after the 1997 Stanley Cup Final.
 Number 99 is also unavailable due to having been retired by the league in honor of Wayne Gretzky.

 The banners with the retired numbers hanging at Joe Louis Arena.